 A visit to just about any business-to-business (B2B) or software as a service website will reveal the truth: companies the world over are blatantly ignoring their potential customers.
 Instead of providing a real-time, on-demand buying experience for people who come to our websites and show interest in your product and services, this shift has forced people to fill out and lead capture forms and wait for follow-up emails or phone calls.

 Instead of letting our customers buy when it is convenient for them, we, as in the companies, have made it all about us.
 And we have become so obsessed with data and analytics and filling out spreadsheets and tracking every little detail that we have forgotten about the people we are serving.

 The solution here is simple.
 It’s been staring us in the face for centuries.
 As marketers and salespeople, we need to get back to basics.
 We need to return to the core of what the buying process has always been: a conversation between buyer and seller.

 Why do we need to integrate chatbots?

 IBM predicts that by 2020, 85 percent of consumer transactions will take place without a human agent.
-Chatbots are not yet ubiquitous, but in the next few years, they are expected to develop an ever-growing presence in the customer service field.
+Chatbots are not yet ubiquitous, but they are expected to develop an ever-growing presence in the customer service field in the next few years.